Go back to normal view

 It was impossible for the Bishop to bequeath the land as we can to-day.
 All he could do was to bequeath the rights he enjoyed.
 Other people had rights in the same land, and obviously some of the Bishop’s rights extended to only part of the year — the lands were perhaps half-year lands.

 Our church has the distinction of being dedicated to an English saint, St. Botolph.
-Norfolk has ten such churches, and in the whole country there are sixty.
+Norfolk has over ten such churches, and in the whole country there are more than sixty.
 Who then was St. Botolph ?

 He was one of two brothers, Botwulf and Adwulf, who were born in England about the beginning of the 7th century.
 The two brothers were sent for instruction and training to a Benedictine monastery on the continent.
-On his return to England Botwulf founded a monastery in 654 at Icanho, *doubtless the place now called Boston — Botwulf’s ton.
+On his return to England Botwulf founded a monastery in 654 at Icanho ( near Aldeborough), but is remembered best at the place now called Boston — Botwulf’s ton.
 There he laboured for the rest of his life, a quarter of a century, training men as he had himself been trained, and sending forth a continual stream of Christian teachers.
 His fame for piety and learning spread throughout the land.
 Men visited his foundation to learn about the way of life lie taught, and to see the saint himself.
 He was spoken of as ‘unique in life and teaching’, and when he died about the year 680 the country was greatly the poorer.
 His day is kept on June 17th.

 But why was our church dedicated to this saint ?
 In his honour, of course, and on account of his singular piety and godliness.
 But perhaps there was a further reason.
 Boston is not far away, and some of St. Botolph’s disciples may have been the evangelists who first brought the gospel message to Grimston.
 Perhaps the saint himself may have laboured in our parish.
 We do not know.
 Yet there can be little doubt that the ‘pond’ was used for the first baptisms, and the site of the church immediately opposite may well represent the place of the earliest preachings.